 2. Discount Points

-The buyer can purchase discount points up front to reduce the interest rate charged by the bank.
-Although the bank requires a credit report and loan application, these fees are negotiable and can be covered by the bank.
+Discount points are another typical buyer’s closing cost that is a type of prepaid interest.
+The buyer can purchase discount points upfront to reduce the interest rate charged by the bank.
+Although the bank requires a credit report and loan application, these fees are negotiable and may be covered by the bank.

 3. Appraisal Fees